LinuxCommandLibrary

 pdfunite

-Merge multiple PDF files into one
+merges multiple PDF files into a single document

 TLDR